johngoldin/can_i_blog_too/content/post/2020-03-29-covid19-cases-in-connecticut/index.en.md

 relates to the total number of cases in the population including those who have not been tested.

-I don't see a clear sign that the slope of the curves on the log plot are going down.
+Perhaps in recent days there is some sign that the slope of the trends on the log plot  of the confirmed cases are decreasing.
 That's what needs to happen to [flatten the curve](https://www.livescience.com/coronavirus-flatten-the-curve.html).
 I'm not an epidemiologist and I don't claim any expertise with this kind of data.
 I plan to update this post as time passes and we get more data.
 As someone who just turned 70, I'll